 How To Identify:

 The Maori Sea Perch has a brown or grey upper body and a white belly.
 They have yellow fins with sand coloured edges on tail and pectoral fins.
 The Maori Sea Perch has spines on first half of the dorsal and anal fins.
 This type of fish also has a yellow and steeply sloped head with blue lines.
+For more information see Fishes of Australia - Maori Sea Perch.

 How To Catch: